atishayrokadia/SQL_assignment/README.md

 3. **Insert Data**: Run the `INSERT INTO` queries to populate the tables with sample data.

-4. **Execute Queries**: Run the provided queries to analyze the data and generate the desired results.
+4. **Execute Queries**: Run the provided queries to analyse the data and generate the desired results.

 ## Conclusion

-This script provides a comprehensive solution for analyzing **enquiries** and **transactions** data.
-It helps identify **first transactions** linked to enquiries within a 30-day window and provides aggregate counts of both enquiries and transactions, making it useful for customer behavior analysis and revenue impact forecasting.
+This script provides a comprehensive solution for analysing **enquiries** and **transactions** data.
+It helps identify **first transactions** linked to enquiries within a 30-day window and provides aggregate counts of both enquiries and transactions, making it useful for customer behaviour analysis and revenue impact forecasting.